Homepage / Travel Tips / What's the Deal With Glacier Ice Caves?

 The Mendenhall Glacier Trek is an exclusive adventure that's geared toward active travelers capable of trekking for several miles.
 Part of what sets this tour apart is that depending on the group's exact wishes, guides are on hand to provide ice climbing and mountaineering skills.

 The Mendenhall Glacier Paddle & Trek is similar, except it also features a guided canoe paddle across Mendenhall Lake.
 Guests have the chance to paddle among icebergs right up close to the face of the glacier.
 If you're willing to trade some time on the glacier for time on the water, this tour might be a good option.
+This shot, taken on our Mendenhall Glacier Trek, shows meltwater rushing under the surface of the Juneau glacier.

 We also offer several Juneau helicopter tours that allow guests to explore on the surface of nearby glaciers.
 These include the Helicopter Dogsled Glacier Excursion, an extended Dogsled Helicopter Excursion, the Icefield Helicopter Excursion, Helicopter Glacier Trek, Extended Heli Glacier Trek, and the Taku Glacier Adventure.
 These tours, however, are not built around ice caves, so guests usually won't have the chance for in-depth cave exploration.